MustafaCode0/AI-Regression-model/README.md

 # AI-Regression-model
 Simple linear regression model written in python.

+Start by copy pasting the (weight-height) data into excel file and save it under the same name, then you can copy paste the code and remember both the python and .csv file has be in the same path/folder.

 When you look the scatter plot you see a straight black line(model's prediction) right in the middle of the dots(dataset) which tells us that the prediction of the model in this case Y_pred(Weight) is very accurate.